1. FC Schweinfurt 05: Recent years: 2016–today

-Due to the COVID-19 pandemic in Germany, the original 2019–20 Regionalliga Bayern season was extended until spring 2021, and the 2020–21 season has been cancelled.

-In July 2020, the current league leader Türkgücü München was promoted to the 3.
-Liga, whereas runners-up FC Schweinfurt 05 qualified for the 2020–21 DFB-Pokal.

-In the first round cup match, Schweinfurt was defeated 1–4, again by Bundesliga club FC Schalke 04.
+Due to the COVID-19 pandemic in Germany, the original 2019–20 Regionalliga Bayern season was extended until spring 2021, and the 2020–21 season was cancelled.
+In July 2020, the league leaders Türkgücü München were promoted to the 3.
+Liga, while Schweinfurt, as runners-up, qualified for the 2020–21 DFB-Pokal.
+In the first round cup match, Schweinfurt were defeated 4–1, again by Bundesliga club Schalke.